atlanmod/eel/README.md

 This directory contains the models to be executed in GEMOC.
 They are all located in the same repository: `org.gemoc.arduino.sequential.models`.
 It contains:
-- ArduinoML models, with the `.arduino` extension, corresponding to the Arduino models used as benchmarks, and estimated in the evaluation.
+- ArduinoML models, with the `.arduino` extension, corresponding to the Arduino models used as benchmarks, and estimated in the evaluation of the paper.
   - `activeWaitIRBlueLED.arduino` corresponds to the Arduino model in Figure 2.
   - `waitForIRBlueLED.arduino` corresponds to the Arduino model in Figure 5.
   - `blink.arduino`, `photoresistor.arduino` and `servo9g.arduino` corresponds to the models used as benchmarks in Figure 8.